d-002/rankedprofs/README.md

 files/teachers/folder for each teacher
 ./votes folder:
--> one file per account with gradings for this teacher, integers per line ./images folder:
+-> one file per account with gradings for this teacher, json format ./images folder:
 -> a pfp and a banner image